nathancatania/napalmlogs-docker/README.md

 There is an experimental Cisco IOS parser included.
 This is mostly untested, but should help with decoding messages from standard Cisco devices (non IOS-XR/NXOS).

 To include in your Docker build, uncomment the `COPY` line in the Dockerfile.

+Alternatively, you can deploy a pre-built image with IOS support enabled by pulling the tag `nathancatania/napalm-logs:ios`